 Art & Design

-The Art Department at Christ's aims to engage, inspire and challenge students, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
-As pupils progress through the school, they should be able to think critically and develop a more rigorous understanding of Art and Design.
+The Art department at Christ's aims to engage, inspire and challenge students, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+As students progress through the school, they should be able to think critically and develop a more rigorous understanding of Art and Design.
 They should also know how Art and Design both reflects and shapes our history, and contributes to the culture, creativity and economic growth of the world around them.

 Key Stage 3

-The National Curriculum for Art and Design aims to ensure that all students:
+Art and Design aims to ensure that all students:

 - Produce creative work, exploring their ideas and recording their experiences